madromas/esoTalk-v3/README.md

  - **Simple.** All of esoTalk's interfaces are designed around simplicity, ease-of-use, and speed.
  - **Powerful.** Despite its simplicity, a large array of [plugins](https://github.com/madromas/esoTalk-v3/tree/main/addons/plugins), [skins](https://github.com/madromas/esoTalk-v3/tree/main/addons/skins) and [languages](https://github.com/madromas/esoTalk-v3/tree/main/addons/languages) are available to extend the functionality of esoTalk.

+You can find more languages in: [GitHub](https://github.com/search?q=esotalk%20language&type=repositories) Attention!
+Some language files are incomplete, so you have to compare them to an English pack and add or make changes accordingly.

 esoTalk is developed by Toby Zerner in memory of his brother, Simon.

 ### System Requirements